National Association of Attorneys General

 NAMFCU provides a forum for the nationwide sharing of information concerning the problems of Medicaid fraud.
 It works to foster cooperation on law enforcement and federal issues affecting the MFCUs, to improve the quality of Medicaid fraud investigations and prosecutions by conducting training programs, to provide technical assistance for Association members and to provide the public with information about the MFCU program.

-The Association is staffed by an Association Administrator/Meeting Planner and a Membership/Global Case Coordinator in addition to its Executive Director.
+The Association is staffed by a director of meetings & events/association administrator, an association assistant and a finance & global case coordinator in addition to its executive director.